 To be perfectly honest, there are a few attractions on this Group B list that I haven’t even tried.
 As usual, let’s start with the shows.

 Disney Junior – Live on Stage is the attraction I’ve yet to experience.
 Being a show for little kids, I’m guessing there isn’t much of a wait time.
 Disney Junior isn’t worth a FastPass.

 The same goes for many of the shows on this list.
-Lights, Motor Action!, Indiana Jones Epic Stunt Spectacular! (these shows must be exciting due to their excessive exclamation points), MuppetVision 3D, Voyage of the Little Mermaid, and the Frozen Sing-Along all are shows with varying degrees of popularity.
-With that being said, if you show up 15 minutes before showtime to any of these then you will get in.
-At one point the Frozen Sing-Along was very popular but has waned recently and probably isn’t worth a FastPass anymore.
-If there was a show from Group B to FastPass, Frozen is it.
+Beauty and the Beast – Live on Stage, Indiana Jones Epic Stunt Spectacular! (these shows must be exciting due to their excessive exclamation points), MuppetVision 3D, Voyage of the Little Mermaid, and the Frozen Sing-Along all are shows with varying degrees of popularity.
+With that being said, if you show up 15 minutes before showtime to any of these then you will probably get in.

-That leaves 2 attractions which is exactly the amount of FastPasses a guest can reserve from Group B. Star Tours and Tower of Terror are left on our list of possibilities and they are absolutely what you should use your FastPasses on unless there are some strange circumstances that you are dealing with.
+That leaves 3 attractions which is exactly the amount of FastPasses a guest can reserve from Group B. Star Tours, Rock n’ Roller Coaster and Tower of Terror are left on our list of possibilities and you should absolutely be choosing 2 of these 3 to fill out your initial 3 FastPasses.

-Here’s my ranking for the Group B attractions:
+Here’s my ranking for the Tier 2 attractions:

 What do you think of my rankings for FastPass+ in the Studios?
 Do you have any tips that you would add?
 Let me know in the comments.
+If you enjoy our content then please like our social media pages and subscribe to the blog.
+You can do both of those things on the right side of this page.
 Thank you for reading!